FAQs of the Alaska Bar

 The mailing and physical address for the Alaska Bar Association is 840 K Street, Suite 100, Anchorage, AK 99501-3353.
 Office hours are 8:00 a.m. – 4:30 p.m., Monday – Friday.

 Bar Cards are given to all members upon payment of dues.
 Replacement cards are issued at no charge by contacting the Bar office.

 The deadline for payment of dues is February 1.
 View dues for the current year.
 Active dues may be paid in two installments with the second payment due July.

 Certificates of Good Standing are provided by the Bar Association at no charge.
 To request a certificate please email us at firstname.lastname@example.org.
 Include your name, member number, and address where you would like the certificate to be sent.
 Certificates are also available for pick up from the Bar office.
 Certificates of Good Standing contain the full name of the licensed lawyer, date of admission, and current status.
 Other certificates the Bar can provide are Discipline History and Bar Admission.
 If you need a certificate directly from the Alaska Supreme Court, please email the Appellate Clerk’s Office at email@example.com.

 Complaints against lawyers must be in writing.
 To receive a packet to file a complaint against a lawyer, contact the Bar office.

-A formal request for an ethics opinion should be addressed to the Ethics Committee c/o the Alaska Bar Association, PO Box 100279 Anchorage, AK 99510-0279.
+A formal request for an ethics opinion should be addressed to the Ethics Committee c/o the Alaska Bar Association, 840 K Street, Suite 100, Anchorage, AK 99501-3353.
 Otherwise, all Alaska Bar Ethics Opinions can be found on this website.
 View the opinions.